bloominstituteoftechnology/ios-guided-project-alert-controllers-pickers-timers/README.md

 	1. Time Label Font: System Regular 70
 	2. Time Label: Auto-shrink: Minimum Font Scale: 0.5 (to resize on smaller devices)
 	3. START / RESET button font: System Medium 25

+5. Make the buttons have constraints to be 60 points tall (Height constraint = 60, equal button heights)

 4. The "CountdownViewController.swift" subclass of `UIViewController` is connected in the starter project storyboard